Counter Bias by Using 360-Degree Feedback the Right Way

 When performance reviews began using 360-degree feedback, the entire process was taken to new levels.
 It made the performance review a lot fairer when it comes to the employee, helping avoid the long-existing fear of the annual review.
+The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.

 The annual review is finished, and the constant performance assessment model dominates.
 360-degree feedback eliminated bias among the workforce, helping certain employees to eliminate their anxiety.